 Global Nomads Group is grateful for the generous support we receive through grants and contributions from global-minded donors inspired by the promise of the next generation of youth.

-Global Nomads’ proven Campfire programs are supported by the Stevens Initiative, which is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
+Global Nomads’ Student to World program is supported by the Stevens Initiative, which is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
 The Stevens Initiative is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.

 The Bezos Family Foundation, an early and long standing champion in Global Nomads’ pioneering youth-centered approach, is a lead investor in scaling programs and galvanizing support for cross-cultural connections and student engagement.